scalabli/quo/docs/apps.rst

 ----------------

 In addition to boolean flags, there are also feature switches.
-These are implemented by setting multiple options to the same parameter name and defining a flag value.
+These are implemented by setting multiple apps to the same parameter name and defining a flag value.
 Note that by providing the ``flag_value`` parameter, quo will implicitly set ``is_flag=True``.